Setsuna x Hina Fanfic

 Setsuna slurped another mouthful of noodles.

-He observed the steam curled up into the fading light as it cut across the floor.
+He observed the steam curled upward, catching the fading light as it stretched across the floor.

-He stared at the wall across him, empty and blank.
-His back rested against the cool plaster.
+Setsuna stared at the blank wall across him, back resting against the cool plaster.

 Setsuna kept chewing.